Reviewed August 2013

-The α-dystroglycan protein helps anchor the structural framework inside each cell (cytoskeleton) with the lattice of proteins and other molecules outside the cell (extracellular matrix).
+The α-dystroglycan protein helps anchor the structural framework inside each cell (cytoskeleton) to the lattice of proteins and other molecules outside the cell (extracellular matrix).
 In skeletal muscles, glycosylated α-dystroglycan helps stabilize and protect muscle fibers.
 In the brain, it helps direct the movement (migration) of nerve cells (neurons) during early development.

 A shortage of fukutin likely prevents the normal glycosylation of α-dystroglycan.
 As a result, α-dystroglycan can no longer effectively anchor cells to the proteins and other molecules that surround them.
 Without functional α-dystroglycan to stabilize muscle cells, muscle fibers become damaged as they repeatedly contract and relax with use.
 The damaged fibers weaken and die over time, which affects the development, structure, and function of skeletal muscles in people with Fukuyama congenital muscular dystrophy.

-Mutations in the FKTN gene have also been found in a few families with a less severe form of muscular dystrophy known as limb-girdle muscular dystrophy type 2M (LGMD2M).
+Mutations in the FKTN gene have been found in a few families with a less severe form of muscular dystrophy known as limb-girdle muscular dystrophy type 2M (LGMD2M).
 This condition causes muscle weakness but does not affect the brain.

-Changes in the FKTN gene that reduce but do not eliminate the production of fukutin lead to somewhat less severe medical problems, such as those seen in limb-girdle muscular dystrophy type 2M and dilated cardiomyopathy type 1X.
+Changes in the FKTN gene that reduce but do not eliminate the production of fukutin lead to the somewhat less severe medical problems seen in LGMD2M and DCM1X.

-Cytogenetic Location: 9q31-q33
+Cytogenetic Location: 9q31.2

-Molecular Location on chromosome 9: base pairs 108,320,410 to 108,403,398
+Molecular Location on chromosome 9: base pairs 105,558,119 to 105,641,118

-More precisely, the FKTN gene is located from base pair 108,320,410 to base pair 108,403,398 on chromosome 9.
+More precisely, the FKTN gene is located from base pair 105,558,119 to base pair 105,641,118 on chromosome 9.